memgraph/docs/docs/reference-guide/deployment/kubernetes.md

 sidebar_label: Kubernetes
 ---

-If you need Memgraph as a part of your **Kubernetes** cluster, you can use the below **Helm Chart** for a simple setup.

-Due to the nature of different use cases and deployment setups via Kubernetes, you can use this as the base and modify it to your needs.
+To include Memgraph as a part of your **Kubernetes** cluster, use the **Helm chart** below for a simple setup.
+Due to numerous possible use cases and deployment setups via Kubernetes, this Helm chart is just a starting point you can modify according to your needs.

-Memgraph is a database at its core, so you probably want to deploy it as a  Kubernetes **StatefulSet** workload because it saves data to persistent storage.
-Hence the helm chart below is configured as **StatefulSet** workload.
-Due to the StatefulSet nature of Memgraph, it is also necessary to have a **PersistentVolumeClaims** for the storage of the data directory(/var/lib/memgraph).
+The provided Helm chart is configured to deploy Memgraph as a Kubernetes **StatefulSet** workload, which saves data to persistent storage, a useful feature when deploying a database.
+Due to the StatefulSet nature of Memgraph, it is also necessary to define a **PersistentVolumeClaims** to store [the data directory](/reference-guide/backup) (/var/lib/memgraph).
 This enables the data to be persisted even if the pod is restarted or deleted.

-It is unnecessary to use the **StatefulSet** workload, if you are not concerned with persisting data or may have a static dataset.
-Stateful applications are also more complex to setup and maintain due to the nature of handling storage information and security.
+If you don't require data persistency or your dataset is static, there is no need to use the StatefulSet workload.
+Stateful applications are more complex to set up and maintain as they require more attention when handling storage information and security.

-The given helm chart is configured to use the latest **MemgraphDB** docker image from [Docker Hub](https://hub.docker.com/r/memgraph/memgraph).
+The Helm chart is configured to use the latest **MemgraphDB** docker image from [Docker Hub](https://hub.docker.com/r/memgraph/memgraph), so if you require a different Memgraph Docker image, be sure the modify the chart.

-The `apiVersion` is set to `apps/v1`, which means the below chart supports Helm version 3 or less.
+The `apiVersion` is set to `apps/v1`, which means the chart supports Helm version 3 or less.

 ```yaml